 Assistant or Associate Professor in Small Animal Internal Medicine

 Completion of a formal residency training program in internal medicine, and certification or eligibility for certification by the European College of Veterinary Internal Medicine (Internal Medicine) is highly recommended.
-A candidate with an equivalent national diploma or recognized clinical expertise in internal medicine would be considered.
+A candidate with an equivalent national diploma or recognized clinical expertise in internal medicine would however be considered.

 The candidate should have at least basic knowledge of the French language or be willing to rapidly improve/develop these language skills to efficiently communicate with our patients’ owners.